ndarville/danish-polls/election2011/README.md

 Polling-Firm Performance for 2011 Election
 ------------------------------------------
 The Danish 2011 election was held on September 15.
-Here is an overview of how close to the election results the the polling firms were.
+Here is an overview of how accurate the polling firms were.

 Absolute Comparison
 -------------------